siMobin/DSA_ii/README.md

 **Step 4:** Repeat step 3 until the priority queue is empty or the target node is reached.

+---

+### Prim's algorithm (Find minimum spanning tree)

+1. **Initialization:**

+   - Create an empty set to keep track of the vertices included in the Minimum Spanning Tree (MST).

+2. **Choose a Starting Vertex:**

+   - Select an arbitrary vertex as the starting point and add it to the MST set.

+3. **Initialize a Priority Queue:**

+   - Create a priority queue (min-heap) to store edges along with their weights.
+Initially, it contains all edges connected to the chosen vertex.

+4. **Main Loop:**

+   - Repeat the following steps until the MST set includes all vertices:

+   a. **Remove Ineligible Edges:**

+   - For each edge (u, v) with weight w in the priority queue:
+     - If one end vertex (u) is in the MST set and the other end vertex (v) is not, remove this edge from the priority queue.

+   b. **Choose Minimum Weight Edge:**

+   - Select the edge with the minimum weight from the priority queue.
+This edge will be added to the MST.

+   c. **Add Vertex to MST Set:**

+   - Add the chosen vertex (v) from the selected edge to the MST set.

+5. **Completion:**

+   - Continue the above steps until all vertices are included in the MST set, forming the minimum spanning tree.

+6. **Result:**
+   - The MST set now contains all vertices and a subset of the original graph's edges, forming the Minimum Spanning Tree.

+> [!IMPORTANT]
+> The choice of the starting vertex can affect the resulting MST, but the overall structure of the tree and its weight will be the same.
+Prim's algorithm guarantees a minimum spanning tree with the minimum total edge weight.

+---

 > [!NOTE]
 > Don't trust my code.
 I'm learning!